OpenNHP/opennhp/README.md

 ---

-## Challenge: AI transforms the Internet as a "Dark Forest"
+## Challenge: AI transforms the Internet into a "Dark Forest"

-The rapid advancement of **AI** technologies, particularly large language models (LLMs), is significantly reshaping the cybersecurity landscape.
-The rise of **Autonomous Vulnerability Exploitation (AVE)** represents a major leap in the AI era, streamlining the exploitation of vulnerabilities, as highlighted in [this research paper](https://arxiv.org/abs/2404.08144).
-This development dramatically increases the risk for any exposed network services, echoing the [Dark Forest Hypothesis](https://en.wikipedia.org/wiki/Dark_forest_hypothesis) of the Internet.
-AI-powered tools are continuously scanning the digital environment, swiftly identifying and exploiting weaknesses.
+The rapid evolution of **AI** technologies, particularly large language models (LLMs), is significantly reshaping the cybersecurity landscape.
+The emergence of **Autonomous Vulnerability Exploitation (AVE)** represents a major leap in the AI era, streamlining the exploitation of vulnerabilities, as highlighted in recent research such as [[1]](https://googleprojectzero.blogspot.com/2024/10/from-naptime-to-big-sleep.html), [[2]](https://arxiv.org/abs/2404.08144), [[3]](https://github.com/protectai/vulnhuntr) and etc. This development dramatically increases the risk for any exposed network services, reflecting the [Dark Forest Hypothesis](https://en.wikipedia.org/wiki/Dark_forest_hypothesis) of the Internet.
+AI-powered tools are continuously scanning the digital realm, quickly finding and exploiting weaknesses.
 Consequently, the Internet is evolving into a **"Dark Forest,"** where **visibility equates to vulnerability**.

 ![Vulnerability Risks](docs/images/Vul_Risks.png)

-Gartner research predicts a [rapid increase in AI-driven cyberattacks](https://www.gartner.com/en/newsroom/press-releases/2024-08-28-gartner-forecasts-global-information-security-spending-to-grow-15-percent-in-2025).
-This shifting paradigm calls for a reevaluation of traditional cybersecurity strategies, with a focus on proactive defenses, rapid response mechanisms, and the adoption of network hiding technologies to safeguard critical infrastructure.
+Gartner research anticipates a [sharp rise in AI-driven cyberattacks](https://www.gartner.com/en/newsroom/press-releases/2024-08-28-gartner-forecasts-global-information-security-spending-to-grow-15-percent-in-2025).
+To address these threats, CISA recently issued an executive order mandating a [14-day deadline for vulnerability remediation](https://www.cisa.gov/sites/default/files/2024-10/Proposed-Security-Requirements-EO-14117-21Oct24508.pdf).
+This shift necessitates a reevaluation of traditional cybersecurity approaches, emphasizing proactive defense, rapid response strategies, and the deployment of network-hiding technologies to protect critical infrastructure.

 ---